-2.1.21 Figures 1 -3 and Appendix C should help designers to gain the understanding and inspiration they need for new and innovative designs.
-They may even wish to use the figures as a quick reference pattern book for the local area.
+2.1.21 Figures 1-3 and Appendix & D should help designers to gain the understanding and inspiration they need for new and innovative designs - they may even wish to use the figures as a quick reference pattern book for the local area.
+New and innovative designs would not include pastiche, which should be avoided, but may include designs that make an appropriate contrast to existing buildings, so long as they employ high quality materials and achieve good design overall.